im-moies/PY-SNIPE/README.md

 # PY-SNIPE
-An open source Minecraft name sniper
+An open source Minecraft name sniper made in the Python programming language.

 # Installation